youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Comparison: Projected vs Actual

-Below is a comparison of our last model update on March 5, 2021 with what happened since.
-Our vaccination numbers come from the [CDC](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends), while infection estimates comes from applying a [multiplier](/estimating-true-infections-revisited/#prevalence-ratio) to [JHU CSSE](https://coronavirus.jhu.edu/) cases data.
+Below is a comparison of our last vaccination projection on March 5, 2021 with what happened since.
+Our vaccination numbers come from the [CDC](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends).
+You can download our final vaccinations projections [here](https://github.com/youyanggu/covid19-datasets/blob/main/final_vaccination_projections_2021-03-05.csv).
+We initially also included a comparison of true infections, but due to the rise of the Delta variant, our original methodology for estimating true infections by applying a [prevalence ratio](/estimating-true-infections-revisited/#prevalence-ratio) is no longer applicable.
 {% include_relative comparison-last-updated.md %}
 {% include iframe_path_to_normality_comparison.html %}